StevenBlack/k7waterfront/topic/Customs.md

 The LANSDOWNE (Thousand Islands Bridge) office is much larger, runs 24/7, and has way more services like  Commercial Office, Export Office, Duty Free Shop (SHOP), Electronic Data Interchange (EDI), Free and Secure Trade (FAST), Highway - Land Border Office (HWY/B) and Immigration (IMM).

-See [[http://www.cbsa-asfc.gc.ca/travel/canpass/privateboat-e.html Telephone Reporting - Recreational Boaters]] by the Canadian Border Services Agency.
+See [http://www.cbsa-asfc.gc.ca/travel/canpass/privateboat-e.html](Telephone Reporting - Recreational Boaters) by the Canadian Border Services Agency.

 **Currently:**

 * **American Residents** may take home $800 (U.S. funds) worth of merchandise duty-free if they have been in Canada more than 48 hours.
 This includes one carton of cigarettes and one liter of alcoholic beverages.
 If they have visited Canada for less than 48 hours, or made more than one trip to Canada within 30 days, there is a $200 (U.S. funds) individual exemption.
 Any alcohol or tobacco bought in Canada or at a Duty Free Store on trips of less than 48 hours is subject to duty.

 * **Canadian Residents** may take home $50 (Canadian funds) if they have been out of the country 24 hours or more.
-If the absence is 48 hours or [[http://trackerdogcollars.com/spiked-dog-collars.html more]], Canadian citizens make bring home $200 (Canadian Funds) worth of merchandise.
+If the absence is 48 hours or [http://trackerdogcollars.com/spiked-dog-collars.html](more), Canadian citizens make bring home $200 (Canadian Funds) worth of merchandise.
 If they have been away for a week or more Canadian Citizens may bring back $750 (Canadian funds)

 {% include routes.html %}